Pole and Hungarian brothers be: Common interests

 From the Middle Ages into the 18th century, Poland and Hungary shared a border between Poland and Carpathian Ruthenia (also known as Carpathian Rus, were part of several Hungarian states).
 After World War I, the Allies transferred Carpathian Ruthenia from Hungary to Czechoslovakia.
 Poland never ratified the Treaty of Trianon.
 The treaty with Hungary was not signed until 4 June 1920, did not become effective until 26 July 1921, and was never published in Poland's Journal of Laws.

 After the 30 September 1938 Munich Agreement (which fatally wounded Czechoslovakia and, after the proclamation of the First Slovak Republic, led to the remainder of the country being taken over by Germany), Poland and Hungary worked through diplomatic and paramilitary means to restore their common border by engineering the return of Carpathian Ruthenia to Hungary.
 A step toward this goal was realized with the 2 November 1938 First Vienna Award.

 Until mid-March 1939, Germany had considered a restored Hungarian-Polish frontier, for military reasons, undesirable.
 In March 1939, however, in response to Hungary's lobbying, Hitler changed his mind about a common Hungarian-Polish frontier and decided instead to betray Germany's ally, the Organization of Ukrainian Nationalists, who had begun organizing Ukrainian military units in 1938 in a sich outside Uzhhorod, the capital of Subcarpathian Rus', which had been restyled Carpatho-Ukraine.
 Hitler had been concerned that if a Ukrainian army, organized there, accompanied German forces invading the Soviet Union, Ukrainian nationalists would insist on an independent Ukraine.
-Polish political and military authorities, for their part, had seen the sich as an imminent danger to adjacent southeastern Poland, with its majority-Ukrainian population, and in November 1938 had launched paramilitary operations to assist Hungary in taking over the region, which Hungary had governed to the end of World War I. Consequently, in March 1939, Hungary took over the remainder of Carpathian Ruthenia.
+Polish political and military authorities, for their part, had seen the sich as an imminent danger to adjacent southeastern Poland, with its majority-Ukrainian population, and in October 1938 had launched paramilitary operations to assist Hungary in taking over the region, which Hungary had governed to the end of World War I. In March 1939, Hungary took over the remainder of Carpathian Ruthenia.
+At least 43 Ukrainian POW's were executed by Polish and Hungarian forces.